ckf42/shdl/README.md

 * install the pre-built wheel from [release page](https://github.com/ckf42/shdl/releases) with `pip --user install shdl.whl`

-You can build the wheel with `python -m buil` (You may need `pip install -U build` first)
+You can build the wheel yourself with `python -m buil` (You may need `pip install -U build` first)

-Alternatively, you can use [the standalone executable binary](https://github.com/ckf42/shdl/releases).
+Alternatively, you can use [the standalone executable](https://github.com/ckf42/shdl/releases).
 It is (currently) only available for Windows x64 and is considered experimental. **Use at your own risk**.

+To build the standalone executable, install [PyInstaller](https://www.pyinstaller.org/) (and optionally [UPX](https://upx.github.io/)), then execute `pyinstaller --onefile --icon NONE shdl.py`.

 ## Usage